 Does a power of attorney take away a person’s rights?

 A power of attorney does not take away a person’s right to make decisions.
 An

 agent simply has the power to act in accordance with the authorization set forth in the document.
 Only a court, through a guardianship and/or conservatorship proceeding, can assume a person’s rights to manage their finances or health care.

 Do I Need a Lawyer to do a Power of Attorney in Colorado?

 No. But it is a good idea to use a lawyer.
-The courts do not watch over what an attorney-in-fact does.
-A lawyer can help you write your power of attorney to place whatever limits or protections you want on the actions of the attorney-in-fact, or make them account to you or others for what they do with money and property.
+The courts do not watch over what an agent using a power of attorney does.
+A lawyer can help you write your power of attorney to place limits or protections on the actions of the attorney-in-fact, or make them account to you or others for what they do with money and property.
 A lawyer can also write your power of attorney in such a way that banks or insurance companies must respect the authority of your agent.

 Advance healthcare directives offer individuals self-determination in their medical affairs.
 While forms can be obtained from different organizations and at office supply stores, “it is advisable to have an attorney draft these documents to assure they comply with Colorado statutes and are inclusive in their directives.”
 Colorado Department of Regulatory Agencies.